-The Board recognizes that its current members have served on the Board for various tenures, with the shortest tenure being less than one year and other directors having served for more than 10 years.
+The Board recognizes that its current members have served on the Board for various tenures, with the shortest tenure being one year and other directors having served for more than 10 years.
 Our Board believes that the Board represents a balance of industry, technical and financial experiences, which provide effective guidance and oversight to management.
 Our governance policies reflect our belief that directors should not be subject to term limits.
 While term limits could facilitate fresh viewpoints and ideas, we believe they are offset by the disadvantage of causing the loss of directors who over a period of time have developed insight into our strategies, operations, and risks and continue to provide valuable contributions to board deliberations.
+In particular, the Board believes that Mr. Atkins, who has been a director for more than 35 years, will continue to provide significant value and leadership to the Board and to the Company through his in-depth knowledge and experience in the airline industry.